Jenseits1/sorting-visualizer/README.md

-# Sort no Jutsu ⚡️ - Sorting Visualizer App 📊
+# Sort No Jutsu 🧙‍♂️ - Sorting Algorithm Visualizer

-Sort no Jutsu is a powerful and interactive sorting visualizer app that allows you to explore various sorting algorithms and see them in action!
-With real-time control and optimized animation, it provides an engaging way to understand how algorithms sort data.
-Whether you're a beginner or an advanced learner, this tool is perfect for visualizing the inner workings of sorting algorithms like Merge Sort, Quick Sort, and more. 💡
+Sort No Jutsu is an interactive sorting algorithm visualizer built to help you visualize how different sorting algorithms work.
+Tt provides a seamless, engaging experience for users to learn and understand sorting algorithms through live visualization.

 ## ✨ Features ✨

 - **Multiple Sorting Algorithms 🧠:**
-    - Visualize popular sorting algorithms: **Merge Sort**, **Quick Sort**, **Selection Sort**, and more!
+    - Visualize popular sorting algorithms: **Merge Sort**, **Quick Sort**, and more!
 - **Real-time Speed Control ⚡️:**
     - Adjust the speed of the algorithm visualization in real-time to better understand each step.
 - **Dynamic Array Size Control 📏:**
     - Choose the size of the array to sort, from small to large datasets, for more accurate visualizations.
 - **Start/Stop Controls ⏸️:**
-    - Pause and resume the visualization at any time to examine specific steps or slow down the process for a deeper understanding.
+    - Starn and stop the visualization at any time to examine specific steps or slow down the process for a deeper understanding.
 - **Randomized Array Generation 🔀:**
     - Generate a new randomized array with the click of a button to see the algorithm work on different datasets.
 - **Optimized Canvas Animation 🖼️:**